sevenFridays/firetabs/README.md

 ##Develop
 You are welcome to contribute!

-In order to build binary distribution you must have gradle (http://www.gradle.org) installed.
+In order to build binary distribution you must have <a href="http://www.gradle.org">gradle</a> installed.
 To build .xpi execute

     gradle xpi